-In the late 1980s Jon Ronson was the keyboard player in the Frank Sidebottom Oh Blimey Big Band.
-Frank wore a big fake head.
-Nobody outside his inner circle knew his true identity.
-This became the subject of feverish speculation during his zenith years.
-Together, they rode relatively high.
-Then it all went wrong . . .
+For three years, in the late 1980s, Jon Ronson was the keyboard player with the Frank Sidebottom Oh Blimey Big Band.
+Frank wore a big papier-mâché head - nobody outside his inner circle knew his true identity - and the act involved doing oompah versions of pop classics, such as 'I Should Be So Lucky' and 'Radio Ga Ga'.
+Those were Frank's zenith years.
+Together they toured the United Kingdom, playing to sell-out crowds in small-to-medium-sized venues.
+They rode high.
+And then it all went wrong . . .

 Twenty-five years later and Jon has co-written a movie, Frank, inspired by his time in this wonderful, bizarre band.
 Frank is set for release in 2014, starring Michael Fassbender, Maggie Gyllenhaal, and Domhnall Gleeson and directed by Lenny Abrahamson.